SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 26 December, 2021 at 14:04:00
+# Last Refreshed - 26 December, 2021 at 15:05:10
 The Latest Activity was a EBikeRide

-*Birthday ride to Branscombe and Sidmouth*
+*Boxing day ride just before the rain!!*

-which happened on 22 December, 2021 at 07:40:09
+which happened on 26 December, 2021 at 11:32:56

-Which is 0 years, 0 months, 4 days, 6 hours and 23 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 3 hours and 32 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/6414546839
+You can see it here https://www.strava.com/activities/6429574761

 ## Number of Rides
 How many rides have I done each year?